pablodecm/phd_thesis/src/103_chapter_3.md

 $$ {#eq:factor_joint}
 where $p( z_i = j|\boldsymbol{\theta}) = \phi_j(\boldsymbol{\theta})$
 is the probability of
-a given type of process occurring,
+a given type of process $j$ occurring,
 $p ( \boldsymbol{z}_\textrm{p}|\boldsymbol{\theta}, z_i  = j)$ is
 the conditional probability density of a given set of parton-level four-momenta particles outcome for a group of fundamental proton interaction processes